 Land Your Loyalists

 At the end of the day, you know your target customer intimately, so your relevant merchandise is already set to succeed.
-With extra consideration paid to your path-to-purchase strategy, you’ll help your future brand loyalists discover that product easily.
+With extra consideration paid to your consumer path to purchase strategy, you’ll help your future brand loyalists discover that product easily.